 As parents, do you think that letting your little girls play with Barbie dolls limit their career choices?
 I think that widening the career choices of children involves much parental guidance and not just reliant on their toys.

 Recently, a blogger-friend of mine gave me a link to a Scientific American study showing that playing with Barbie Dolls limits the career considerations of young girls.
 Read about the study here.
 It is a good cautionary article, but in our case, I cannot exactly corroborate it.
 But I won’t dispute it either, as ours may just be a special case.
 Just take everything with a grain of salt. 😀

-You see, our eldest daughter Dindin, who has turned five years old last month, has several Barbie dolls and the collection is ever-increasing (blame it on the Mama, as I also love Barbie.
+You see, our eldest daughter Dindin, who has turned five years old last month, has several Barbie dolls and the collection is ever-increasing.
+Blame it on the Mama, as I also love Barbie.

 Despite playing with Barbie dolls, she has, for over a year now, been telling us that she wants to be an eye doctor.
 She also said that she wants her sister to become a “doctor who works in a hospital where babies are born”, so we presume that she meant that she wants her sister to become an OB-Gynecologist.

 Parental Guidance and Involvement